valentinstefan/first_app/README.markdown

 == First Application

-This is the first application.
+This is the first application for[* Ruby On Rails *] by Michael Hartl